-"APRICOT CAPITAL" (the "Company") is a closed joint stock company, which was incorporated in 2022.
-The Company is regulated by the legislation of the Republic of Armenia ("RA").
-The Company was registered on 26.07.2022 by the Board of the Central Bank of Armenia (the "CBA") under license 126A and was granted a license to provide investment services.
+"APRICOT CAPITAL" (the "Company") is a closed joint stock company and is regulated by the legislation of the Republic of Armenia ("RA").
+The Company was registered on 7 July 2022 by the Board of the Central Bank of Armenia (the "CBA") under license 126A and was granted a license to provide investment services.